digitalsputnik/DS-Voyager-controller/Assets/Documentation/FEATURES.md

 **Some things to note:**
 * Controls menu container is on the right side.
 * Inspector menu container is on the left side.
+* When opening the app with lamps in the network, the first discovered lamp will be automatically added to workspace.

 ADD LAMPS MENU
 * List of lamps in network.
-* Lamps that are allready in workspace should not be listed.
+* Lamps that are already in workspace should not be listed.
-* Lamps that are not up to date should not be listed.                           **NOT FINISHED**
+* Lamps that are not up to date should have a marking on them.                  **NOT FINISHED**
-* Lamps that are not connected and/or have bad connection should not be listed. **NOT FINISHED**
-* Add All lamps button should add all lamps to workspace with random vertical position.
+* Add All lamps button should add all lamps to workspace with uniform vertical position.

 ADD PICTURES MENU